-Japan is among more than a dozen countries to put a temporary ban on U.S. beef following announcements that a cow in Washington state was found to have Mad Cow disease.
+Japan is among more than a dozen countries to put a temporary ban on U.S. beef following an announcement that a cow in Washington state was found to have mad cow disease.

 Japan represents a beef market worth $1 billion.

-Hagel said Thursday that he met with Japanese Ambassador Ryozo Kato, who was aware of the steps the United States is taking to respond to the situation.
+Hagel said Wednesday that he met with Japanese Ambassador Ryozo Kato, who was aware of steps the United States is taking to respond to the situation.

-Hagel says the Japanese know how important the situation is to Nebraska.
+Hagel says the Japanese know how important this situation is to Nebraska.
 He says there will be more talks in the days ahead.

 kolnkgin.com Extended Web Coverage